 New Zealand Travellers

-New Zealand travellers do not need to apply for an exemption to leave New Zealand.
-Please get in contact to discuss job options and location preferences.
+New Zealanders wanting to experience an Australian Gap Year, please get in contact to discuss job options and location preferences.

 Flights (and “travel corridors”) to the UK